 #2: Run a Tight Ship

-What sets Dr. Wishnie apart from many other doctors is his dedication to running a highly efficient, patient-friendly practice.
-He has long recognized that proper practice management is just as important a component of a successful practice as marketing: that a doctor can have the best web marketing ever, but if patients aren’t treated well when they enter the office, he’ll miss out on countless referrals.
+What sets Dr. Wishnie apart from many other podiatrists is his dedication to running a highly efficient, patient-friendly practice.
+He has long recognized that proper practice management is just as important a component of a successful practice as marketing: that a podiatrist can have the best web marketing ever, but if patients aren’t treated well when they enter the office, he’ll miss out on countless referrals.

 #3: Embrace Video